teaching-on-testbeds/repro-DNS/vm_experiment/README.md

 ### Debugging Tips
 <!-- debugging tips -->
 If there is an error stating that the port is already in use when starting NSD on the authoritative servers, run `ps aux | grep nsd` and identify the process IDs.
 Run `sudo kill <ID>`.
 Start the server again.

+If you receive a `status: SERVFAIL` response when verifying the setup or when issuing benign queries, run `ps aux | grep nsd` on each server to check if NSD is running.
+If there are no NSD processes on the server, run `sudo nsd -c /etc/nsd/nsd.conf -d -f /var/db/nsd/nsd.db` to start the server.